Bulletin one hundred and sixty four

 Man's freedom is maintained; God's sovereignty evidences itself as gracious in disposition, though it also is maintained; consequences of the Fall are duly paid for and this is freely paid and applied for where faith receives it (Isaiah 53:1-6), for where His bearing of 'stripes' brings healing, in the text, it is there sin is actually born (Romans 8:31, John 8:31,34) and so the transaction duly in this way individualised and consummated.

 The Redeemer is "made sin for us" , even He who knew no sin, so that in salvation we might find inherent in placement within us, the very imperturbable righteousness of God (II Corinthians 5:21).
-Sin is disciplined but disciples are not torn away from the inalienable path (I John 3:9, Ephesians 1:11, I Thessalonians 5:9), the children of God being beyond severance: being born of the Spirit, for each: "His seed remains in him" (I John 3:9).
+Sin is disciplined but disciples are not torn away from the inalienable path (I John 3:9, Ephesians 1:11, I Thessalonians 5:9), the children of God being beyond severance: being born of the Spirit, and for each: "His seed remains in him" (I John 3:9).
 Being foreknown, each is predestined, and being predestined in paid for.
-What prefers otherwise, is fully foreknown, and although the ransom available is not foreclosed, but shut only on foreknown preference, neither is the offer of John 3:16 made exaggerated nor is it aborted, but simply is not applicable.
+What prefers otherwise, is fully foreknown, and although the ransom available is not foreclosed, but shut only on divinely foreknown human preference before all time, neither is the offer of John 3:16 made exaggerated nor is it aborted, but simply is not applicable in the negative case.

 Imagine a case where someone actually in history, did want salvation but was not foreknown as such: then it is STILL on offer to all, but the truth for the soul being accurately known in advance, he/she would baulk in some way.
 This is just a matter of fact, despite the biblical fact that God would like ALL to come (Colossians 1:19), and has done all to make it free and applicable; and is willing to take for His part, each one, whatever from the first has shown preference for Him, however vast the sin; nor will there be any possessive type of movement, as if disruptively to damn the soul, outside the truth, for the same reason (I Peter 2:9).
 Freely discerned, for each truth faithfully functions.